HzaCode/DP2_BeginnersGuide/Tricks and Tips for DP2.md

   - Prioritize drugs approved by the NMPA, especially those with a "National Medicine Permission" number.
 Exclude veterinary drugs and supplements.
 Use the NMPA website for verification if needed to ensure data accuracy and efficiency.
 - **Data Association**:
   - When the project name (**`project_name`**) and URL remain the same, updates to new projects will automatically be associated with the original task (**`task`**) location.
-- When you click on the configuration window in Jextor, the content you see will be `push`ed to the next `step` and displayed in `dataout`. `Save the JSON` if needed.
+- In Jextor, when you click on the configuration window, the content you see will be `push`ed to the next `step` and displayed in `dataout`.
+If needed, remember to `Save the JSON`.The test `parse` of each`step` is very important, so that the `default` parsing mechanism of Jextor is not used during the `push`.
 - In the case of pharmaceutical product information leaflets, please ensure to directly extract and append them to the `attachment` field.